pikkle-rick/mini-env-project/README.md

 - I ultimately chose to use ansible to configure the hosts.
   - Repeatability wasn’t in the requirements, and this was a small task.
 In the beginning leaned toward **not** using Ansible because it didn’t seem worth the additional time based on requirements.
   - After working on this for a bit I decided it would be good to show that I could use the tool, and I got tired of reapplying some changes during manual testing, so I used Ansible after all.
 It also supports Jinja templating out of the box, making it easy to create and apply the `index.html` and HAProxy config file(s).
-I didn’t go back and rewrite the bash script I originally started with for setting up the users.
-Some tech debt was created here but could be easily migrated over.
   - I rewrote the initial scripts to be an ansible playbook so we have can have on playbook to launch the entire environment.
 - I used Apache for the web servers: extremely popular, free, available via `apt`, and already used for Nagios.
   - Popularity usually means great community supporting documentation.